holepunchto/hypercore/README.md

 Populated after `ready` has been emitted.
 Will be `0` before the event.

+#### `core.contiguousLength`

+How many blocks are contiguously available starting from the first block of this core?

+Populated after `ready` has been emitted.
+Will be `0` before the event.

 #### `core.fork`

 What is the current fork id of this core?